 Step 1: Register

-Allow plenty of time to register and for your pack to arrive in the post.
+First things first, you need to register for wear it pink.
+It doesn’t take long, and once it’s done, you can request or download one of our fabulous fundraising packs.
 Inside your pack there are loads of fun decorations, games, a fundraising guide and a paying in slip.
 When you register you will also get support from our wear it pink team, who will be on hand to help you with anything you need, from fancy dress ideas to extra materials.

 Step 2: Get your Head teacher’s permission

 Have a chat with your Headteacher and Head of Department to make sure it’s okay to hold a fundraiser at your school.
 Wear it pink is primarily a dress-down day, so you will need the full support of your school leaders.

 If they need more information or want to know more about us as a charity, they can give us a call on 0333 20 70 300 or email us at firstname.lastname@example.org.
 Try to do this far ahead of time, as sometimes more than one person needs to sign it off.